Clarksburg HS General Internship Program

-There are three kinds of internships at Clarksburg.
+There are three types of internships at Clarksburg.
 All have different course codes to register.

 - In School (one period) only in the areas of Yearbook, Newspaper, Net Ops/Web development, Theatre and Student Government Officer require the student to be a participating member in those activities.
 Students may intern for specific teachers on a limited basis, but it requires written approval from the teacher and the Internship Coordinator.
 Students must write learning objectives for what they hope to gain from the experience.

 - General: Outside the Building (double or triple periods) in placements exploring career interests.
 These require a full application packet submitted to the Internship Coordinator.

-- Program Completer: Outside the Building: For students who have completed specific coursework toward graduation requirements in a area of study such as Child Development or the Academy of Health Professionals, and internship is a required culminating experience.
-These are coordinated by the departments they are in.
+- Program Completer: Outside the Building: For students who have completed specific coursework toward graduation requirements in a area of study such as Advanced Child Development, Network Operations, Horticulture, or the Academy of Health Professionals, and internship is a required culminating experience.
+These are coordinated by the departments of the course of study.

 All internships are awarded .5 elective credits for each period taken.
 For example a triple (3) period internship offers a total of 1.5 credits per semester taken.

 When can students apply for internships?

 Students may apply for triple or double out-of-school internships or single period in-school internships.

 Until they have a confirmed internship, it is recommended they register for regular classes and update their schedule to include internship at a later time when the internship is confirmed.

 Internships outside of the building are usually scheduled the last periods of the school day (6,7,8) or less commonly, the first periods of the school day (1,2,3).
 Internships can be paid or unpaid, with unpaid being the most common.

-For each period of internship the student must complete 75 hours of work.
+For each period of internship the student must complete 75 hours of work during the semester.